Fictitious play in zero-sum stochastic games: Introduction

-Other than the papers reviewed above, there are also several other multi-agent reinforcement learning algorithms that are shown to have good convergence properties in stochastic games with respect to certain performance measures provided that every agent follows rules which at times may not align with their best interests.
-For example, \cite{ref:Brafman02} and more recently \cite{ref:Bai20} focused on scenarios where agents play in a coordinated manner a {\em finite-horizon-version} of a zero-sum stochastic game within repeated episodes, referred to as {\em episodic reinforcement learning}, even though agent payoffs are defined over infinite horizon.
-In another line of work, \cite{ref:Wei17} and \cite{ref:Arslan17} presented and studied algorithms that update policies only at certain time instances while keeping them {\em fixed} in between --even when agents may have incentive to change their actions-- in order to create a stationary environment for learning the underlying model or estimating the associated $Q$-functions.
+Other than the papers reviewed above, there are also several other multi-player reinforcement learning algorithms that are shown to have good convergence properties in stochastic games with respect to certain performance measures provided that every player follows rules which at times may not align with their best interests.
+For example, in \cite{ref:Brafman02} and more recently \cite{ref:Bai20}, the authors focused on scenarios where players play in a coordinated manner a {\em finite-horizon-version} of a zero-sum stochastic game within repeated episodes, referred to as {\em episodic reinforcement learning}, even though player payoffs are defined over infinite horizon.
+In another line of work, in \cite{ref:Wei17} and \cite{ref:Arslan17}, the authors presented and studied algorithms that update policies only at certain time instances while keeping them {\em fixed} in between --even when players may have incentive to change their actions-- in order to create a stationary environment for learning the underlying model or estimating the associated $Q$-functions.